kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 is true:
 - the requests of the Workload are below the flavor's nominal quota, or
 - `borrowWithinCohort` is enabled.

-Kueue implements heuristics to preempt as few Workloads as possible, preferring Workloads with these characteristics:

-- Workloads belonging to ClusterQueues that are borrowing quota.
-- Workloads with the lowest priority.
-- Workloads that have been admitted more recently.

-Below we present a more detailed description of the algorithm.

 #### Candidates